svvsaga/github-actions-public/README.md

 ## GCP Authentication

 Many of our modules depend on Google Cloud Platform.
-We use [Workload Identity Federation](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions) to authenticate with GCP, because this is more secure than long-lived JSON keys.
+We recommend using [Workload Identity Federation](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions) to authenticate with GCP, because this is more secure than long-lived JSON keys.
 Follow the link above to set this up for your project.

+We also support using service account keys for backwards compatibility.

+**NOTE: `gsutil` does not yet support WIF, so for workflows that use `gsutil` directly or indirectly, authentication with service account key is necessary.**